openSUSE/news-o-o/_posts/2010-08-14-opensuse-weekly-news-issue-136-is-out.markdown

 ####  [Alex Barrios: Somethings to do after an openSUSE Installation (Part 2)](http://lizards.opensuse.org/2010/08/09/somethings-to-do-after-an-opensuse-installation-part-2/)

-"So, continuing with my last post about things to do after an openSUSE installation, now its the time for â€œAdding Gamesâ€, but first, some clarifications about two things:  One: You can add Codecs and other stuff with a 1-click-package, avoiding to use Zypper, I just expose the zypper method because I think its a bit more short :-P , but that its just matter of taste.
+"So, continuing with my last post about things to do after an openSUSE installation, now its the time for “Adding Games”, but first, some clarifications about two things:  One: You can add Codecs and other stuff with a 1-click-package, avoiding to use Zypper, I just expose the zypper method because I think its a bit more short :-P , but that its just matter of taste.
 So, if you are running openSUSE 11.3 with KDE use this ymp, and if you are using GNOME use this other.
 If you are on a older version of openSUSE, just go to this page and select your version.
 Two: The broadcom-wl package its on Packman, so you have to add that repo (Via YaST -> Repositories), before you can install that package."

 ####  [IBMDeveloperWorks/Roderick W. Smith:Resizing Linux partitions, Part 1: Basics](http://www.ibm.com/developerworks/linux/library/l-resizing-partitions-1/index.html?ca=drs-)

-"LinuxÂ® systems are often installed on multiple partitions, each of which has a fixed size.
+"Linux® systems are often installed on multiple partitions, each of which has a fixed size.
 As your needs change, though, it is often necessary to resize partitions to suit your changing needs.
 Several tools exist to do this in Linux, but there are a number of potential pitfalls and restrictions that can make the task more difficult than it might at first seem.
 This article guides you through the task of resizing Linux partitions, beginning with basic preparations and moving on to common resizing scenarios using graphical user interface (GUI) tools."

 ####  [HowtoForge/Falko Timme: Installing Nginx With PHP5 And MySQL Support On OpenSUSE 11.3](http://www.howtoforge.com/installing-nginx-with-php5-and-mysql-support-on-opensuse-11.3)